Kamran-Afzali/Kamran-Afzali.github.io/_posts/FB_PRPHT_HPT.md

 ### Grid search specification

 We use the expand grid function because it enables the employment a random procedure.
-Remember to set the seed to fix the grid.
+It is important to set the seed to fix the grid.
 There will be k predictions per fold due to the k-fold cross-validation, and the mean of the performance metric (RMSE, R-squared, etc.) will be calculated.
 Here are some parameters that you can take into consideration.

 #### Growth